In order to legally evict a tenant, a landlord must follow specific procedures. A landlord must:

 - Using the apartment for illegal purposes.2

-If your lease says that your landlord can evict without going to court, this part of your lease is illegal.
+If your lease says that your landlord can evict without going to court, this part of your lease is illegal and your landlord will still need to go to court to evict you in spite of what your lease says.
 Also, if you have a lease, a landlord cannot increase your rent during the lease period and then evict you for not paying the amount of the increase.
 Your rent is locked in for the entire term of your lease (unless the lease has a valid "tax escalator" clause, which allows your landlord to increase your rent in certain limited situations).
-For more about tax escalator clauses, see Chapter 5: Rents .
+For more about tax escalator clauses, see Chapter 5: Rent.